-[either\]
+[either]

-All the recorded payables towards employees due as at 31 March 20YY that refers to payables in respect of contractual and legal obligations towards its employees that arose on or before 31 December 20XX have according to the accounting records of the licence applicant since that date been paid in full by 31 March 20YY.
+All the recorded payables towards employees due as at 31 March 20YY that refers to payables in respect of contractual and legal obligations towards its employees that arose before 28 February 20XX have according to the accounting records of the licence applicant since that date been paid in full by 31 March 20YY.

-[or\]
+[or]

-All the recorded payables towards employees due as at 31 March 20YY that arose on or before 31 December 20XX are in the course of payment under an agreement in writing with the employee concerned (a copy of the agreement letter is attached) [and/or\] are in the course of a dispute that has been submitted to a competent authority (a copy of correspondence with the competent authority is attached) [and/ or\] can demonstrate that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.
+All the recorded payables towards employees due as at 31 March 20YY that arose before 28 February 20XX are in the course of payment under an agreement in writing with the employee concerned (a copy of the agreement letter is attached) [and/or] are in the course of a dispute that has been submitted to a competent authority (a copy of correspondence with the competent authority is attached)

+[and/or] can demonstrate that the claim which has been brought or the proceedings which have been opened are manifestly unfounded.